Questioning the Survey Responses of Large Language Models: Conclusion

 \section{Conclusion}

-We closely examined the survey responses of LLMs on the basis of the prime demographic survey conducted in the United States.
-To do so, we leveraged a popular methodology to elicit LLMs' answer distributions to survey questions.
+We used a popular methodology to elicit LLMs' answer distributions to survey questions and closely examined the responses on the basis of the prime US demographic survey.
 We found that model responses are dominated by systematic ordering biases and do not exhibit the natural variations in entropy found in the human reference data collected by the US census.
 Even after adjusting for ordering biases, LLMs' responses still do not resemble those of human populations.
-Instead, they exhibit consistently high entropy.
-This holds true both when presenting questions individually and in sequence, and irrespective of model size or fine-tuning with human preferences.
+Instead, they exhibit consistently high entropy, independent of the question asked.
+This holds true irrespective of model size or fine-tuning with human preferences.~\looseness-1

-Taken together, our findings caution to expect robust insights when comparing LLMs' responses against those of humans.
-In our study we could not find any indication that LLMs elicit faithful representations of any human population.
-It remains to be seen how to take advantage of the flexibility, scalability and scope of LLM survey data in the context of social science research.
-What seems clear is that LLMs' survey data should be treated differently to human data and that the validity of surveys as a measurement instrument should be readdressed.
-The robustness and quality of an established survey does not seamlessly translate from the results obtained by surveying human populations to the logits output by LLMs.
+These findings have important implications for insights gained from survey-derived alignment metrics.
+In particular, it explains why models of varying size all exhibit the same trend: they are most aligned with subgroups who happen to have balanced answers for the survey questions under consideration.
+For all models and surveys considered, alignment appears to be a proxy for the entropy of subgroups, rather than an inherent property of the model, or its training data.